abetusk/scratch/notes/Skew-Approaches.md

 * Transpose the problem
 * Can it be done with a lookup?
 * What is the solution for $n=1$, $n=2$, $n=3$?
+* How does it behave in the large system limit?
 * Start from end end and work backwards
 * Refactor
 * Profile